What Is A Condensing Boiler?

 They can reach massive efficiencies of over 90%.

 100% represents every £1 being spent on your energy bills.
 Every percentage under that being a penny lost.

 This is due to burning less fuel to make the same amount of energy required.

 Yes you read that correct, you could be making an investment with this feature.

-High-efficiency condensing combi boilers are easy on the eye, small compact units which can fit in a kitchen cupboard.
+High-efficiency best combi boilers are easy on the eye, small compact units which can fit in a kitchen cupboard.